OpenNebula/website/content/product/integration_references/cloud_provider_driver_development/creating_driver.md

     └── mycloud_vnm.rb
 ```

 Each of these elements plays a specific role in the provisioning and configuration process.
-During the next sections, we are going to cover all the required files that are needed to create your own custom driver.
+In the following sections, you will find about the required files to create your own custom driver.

-## Basic driver information
+## Basic Driver Information

 The `driver.conf` file contains the basic metadata for your driver.
-It defines key information about the driver and how it should appear across OneForm interfaces.
+It defines key information about the driver and how it is referenced across OneForm interfaces.

 Here is a standard structure: